32bitmicro/Malinki/README.md

 1. Reduce cost

-Compute Module is self contained and only needs SODIMM socket plus the Switch Fabric thus reducing cost individual node.
+Compute Module is self contained and only needs SODIMM socket plus switch fabric thus reducing cost of the individual node.

 2. Increase functionality